chanzuckerberg/fogg/docs/TUTORIAL.md

     5 directories, 15 files
     ```

-    A terraform/staging directory has been creaded with a few files in it.
+    A terraform/staging directory has been creaded with a few files in it, but nowhere to put terraform files yet– those go in components which are nested in envs.
+So let's create a component–

+1. create vpc?
-* create component
+1. create component
+1. create prod
+1. refactor to module
-* create module
+1. create module
-* ?